 Denver apartment living can be rough, especially when you’re trapped indoors during Colorado’s winter snowstorms.
 It’s definitely something that can make your indoor living space feel bleak, even if you’re a native to Colorado.
-Fortunately, with a little TLC you can spruce up your area and make it feel more comfortable, homey, and vibrant.
+Fortunately, with a little TLC, you can spruce up your area and make it feel more comfortable, homey, and vibrant.
 From purifying the air to making your Denver apartment feel more welcome and alive, there’s a wide variety of reasons to select house plants to incorporate into your apartment decor.
+Now, the trick here is getting the right apartment plans for your Colorado residence.

-One of the best plants for an apartment are cacti.
+One of the best plants for an apartment is cacti.

 In general, cactus is a beginner type of plant for those who require an introduction into the world of greenery.
 They’re basically a plant on training wheels.
 They come in all shapes and sizes, and many have pretty flowers, but they require very little maintenance.
 Keep them warm, give them sun, and water occasionally, actually, sparingly.
 Cactus are designed to thrive in a very harsh living environment and are resilient to plant owners who may be more prone to watering neglect.